 Ensuring the school's ethos reflects its commitment to reducing workload and creating a working environment that is focussed, purposeful and considers individuals' wellbeing.
 Ensuring staff roles and responsibilities are clearly defined and monitored.
 Ensuring that all school policies are assessed for workload impact.
 Promoting wellbeing, including them in any decisions that need to be made.
 Ensuring the Headteacher puts measures in place to support staff wellbeing.
 Ensuring that the leadership team are mindful of their own wellbeing and providing support to them as necessary.
 Actively trying to eliminate stressors by considering the format and quantity of information it requests from the Headteacher and Deputy Head.
 Ensuring all committee meetings are purposeful, focussed, structured and relevant to the school development priorities.
-The Headteacher is responsible for:
+The Headteacher (DSMHL) is responsible for:

-Creating a positive and supportive atmosphere throughout the school.
-Developing a performance management/appraisal process that is linked to clear job specifications and the SIP.
+Leading and managing: A whole school approach, Creating Pastoral teams, audits, policies, monitoring, making cultural change Identifying Need and the Impact of Intervention Ensuring targeted support and appropriate referrals Staff Development Creating an ethos and environment which promotes respect and values diversity Enabling student voice' Ensuring the school works with families and carers The curriculum, teaching and learning Creating a positive and supportive atmosphere throughout the school.
 Including staff in the school's decision-making processes, where possible and applicable.
-Organising extra support for staff at times of increased stress, e.g. during Ofsted inspections.
 Encouraging staff to take advantage of any initiatives introduced to promote wellbeing and effective working Ensuring that all policies that affect staff wellbeing are properly adhered to and reviewed.
 Making decisions about authorising any staff absences as requested, as well as granting extended leave.
 Regularly communicating with staff, encouraging them to be open when discussing their wellbeing.
 Organising inductions for new employees, including the school's policies and code of conduct.
 Referring staff to Barnet Occupational Health advisers where appropriate Enabling the School to measure its performance in relation to stress management and employee well-being, such as: Sickness absence data, Staff turnover, Number of referrals to Occupational Health, The Deputy Head is responsible for:

 Encouraging all staff to attend events and training opportunities that promote wellbeing and health.
 Providing information that helps staff to manage wellbeing effectively.
 Ensuring that regular contact is maintained with members of staff who are absent for long periods of time.
 Ensuring new members of staff have received all the relevant information they require, including the procedures for raising concerns about wellbeing.
 Gathering information in any cases that allow monitoring of this policy, such as, but not limited to, the following: Sickness and absence data & Staff turnover, Referrals to the counselling service, Referrals to other mental health services Monitoring all staff absences and reporting this information to the Headteacher.
-The Mental Health First Aider is responsible for:
+The Mental Health First Aiders are responsible for: